 The thyroid is a small gland located in the lower front part of the neck.
 The thyroid helps regulate metabolism, proper organ function, and body heat conservation.
 So, you may need thyroid surgery if your thyroid produces too much hormone or develops structural problems.
 Structural problems include swelling and the growth of nodules, tumors, or cysts.

 A lobectomy is the removal of only half of the thyroid.
 A subtotal thyroidectomy removes the thyroid gland but leaves behind a small amount of thyroid tissue.
 So, this preserves some thyroid function.
 A total thyroidectomy removes the entire thyroid and the thyroid tissue.
 Source.

-Above all, we strive to offer the best patient care possible.
+There are many types of surgery within the endocrinology field, but no matter the surgery, we strive to offer the best patient care possible.
 If you would like to request an appointment, click here.